EENG645A/lab8-template/README.md

 Another powerful way to interact with the training loop is to create callbacks.
 Most libraries allow for callbacks and have slightly different formats for them.
 I have already written some of the callbacks, including the complex one that records movies for when you evaluate your policy.
 You have to

 3. Finish writing `FlapActionMetricCallback`.
-The purpose of this callback is to read the action that the agent took each step of the episode and store it.
-At the end of the episode, store the ratio of 'flaps' as a custom metric.
+The purpose of this callback is to read the action that the agent took at each step, and store the ratio of steps that the action was flapped as a mean.
 This should be like a "percentage of steps flapped" or more precisely `steps_flapped/total_steps` $\frac{Flap_{steps}}{Total_{steps}}$ in the episode.

 4. Write `CustomScoreCallback`.
 The purpose of this callback is to store the score at the end of the episode as a custom metric.
 The score is already calculated by the environment and stored in the episode `info` for you as part of the parent gym.